espruino/EspruinoDocs/tutorials/Bangle.js EdgeImpulse.md

 ----------------------
 **Use Edge Impulse**
 ---------------------
-In this part you will learn how to upload the sample files you've created earlier, create a machine learning model, train and finally test it.
+In this part you will learn how to upload the sample files you've created earlier, create a machine learning model, train and finally analyse it.
 This tutorial will only cover the  essential steps needed for Bangle.js.
 To learn more about Edge Impulse, see e.g. [getting started](https://docs.edgeimpulse.com/docs/getting-started) and [continuous motion recognition](https://docs.edgeimpulse.com/docs/continuous-motion-recognition).

 ####  Log in and create a project
 * Log in to [Edge Impulse](https://www.edgeimpulse.com/), using the credentials for the free account you created in the beginning.